bcgov/Technology-Code-of-Practice/README.md

 Find appropriate services and suppliers to avoid lengthy and expensive procurement processes.
 Work with your departmental commercial team to understand which route is most appropriate.
 Use approved sourcing routes including:

 ●	The [in-development in BC] Digital Marketplace for technology or people for digital projects
-●	Technology frameworks available from [UK] Crown Commercial Service

 #### Follow government contractual rules and guidelines

-Contracts must [UK exemplars left in]:
+Contracts must [UK data left in, to be updated with BC guidance]:

 ●	Not be over £100 million in value – unless there’s an exceptional reason
 ●	Be explicit about the ownership of government data, including data created through the operation of the service